Secondary Fermentation Explained — When to Rack and How Long to Wait

 - The wine is visually clearer than it was two weeks ago

 Three consecutive stable readings.
 That’s the standard.
-One reading at 0.998 doesn’t tell you much — it could be a lull in activity.
-Three in a row at that level means fermentation is genuinely finished.
+One reading at 0.998 means nothing on its own — could be a temporary lull.
+Three in a row says fermentation is genuinely finished.

-Temperature affects all of this significantly.
-My basement runs about 62°F in winter, and secondary fermentation takes longer down there — sometimes a full three months for a Cabernet Sauvignon.
-In my kitchen at 68°F, the same wine would likely finish in six to eight weeks.
-Neither temperature is wrong.
-Cooler secondary fermentation often produces a slightly more refined result, though honestly the difference at the home scale is subtle.
+Temperature affects everything here.
+My basement sits around 62°F in winter — secondary down there can stretch to three full months for a Cabernet Sauvignon.
+Same wine in my kitchen at 68°F finishes in six to eight weeks.
+Neither is wrong.
+Cooler secondary fermentation often produces a slightly more refined result, though the difference at the home scale is subtle enough that I wouldn’t lose sleep over it.

-Don’t hurry this phase.
+Don’t rush this phase.
 The wine is doing real work.
-Your job is mostly to stay out of the way and check readings every week or two.
+Your job is mostly to stay out of the way and take readings every week or two.

 Common Secondary Fermentation Problems